jwkidd3/rust_intro_v1/course_flow.md

 ## Notes for Instructors

-- **Pacing:** Day 2 is slightly longer; consider adjusting break times if needed
+- **Labs are priority** - If running short on time, trim presentation not lab
-- **Ownership/Borrowing:** Modules 4-5 are critical - allow extra time for questions
+- **Ownership/Borrowing:** Modules 4-5 are critical - allow extra lab time if needed
+- **Live coding:** During presentations, keep examples brief; students will practice in labs
-- **Labs:** Can be shortened if running behind; core exercises are marked in each lab
+- **Breaks:** Can be shortened by 5 min if needed
-- **Optional:** If ahead of schedule, cover smart pointers or concurrency basics
+- **Optional Topics:** Smart pointers, concurrency - only if significantly ahead